locmansueto/SNPSeekWithZKChartGH/Copy of README.md

 * Setup

-	- Download the [HDF5 data files](https://s3.amazonaws.com/snp-seek/snpseekdata-4bitbucket.zip) and save them in a dedicated directory in the web server.
+	- Download the HDF5 data files, Blast database files and save them in a dedicated directory in the web server.
-	- Download the [customized JBrowse](https://s3.amazonaws.com/snp-seek/jbrowse-1.11.6-4bitbucket.tgz), extract it in the webserver and create a symbolic link (ex. jbrowse) from the tomcat webapps directory pointing to the extracted JBrowse directory.
+	- Download the customized JBrowse from .
+Extract it in the webserver and create a symbolic link (ex. jbrowse) from the tomcat webapps directory pointing to the extracted JBrowse directory.
-	- Download/Clone this project and open in Eclipse (or preferably MyEclipse).
+	- Download the project and open in Eclipse (or preferably MyEclipse).
-	- Set the database connection parameters in bean IRIC\_ProductionDS in /resources/iric\_prod\_crud-dao-context.xml (described next section)
+	- Set the database connection parameters in bean IRIC\_ProductionDS in /resources/iric\_prod\_crud-dao-context.xml
 	- Set the parameters defined in the static class org.irri.iric.portal.AppContext, specially:

-			webserver				The target webserver. enum WEBSERVER { LOCALHOST, AWS, AWSDEV, VMIRRI, POLLUX, ASTI }
-									Unless you are within IRRI network, just set this to the default LOCALHOST. compiletype				Compilation type. enum COMPILETYPE { PROD, DEV, TEST }
 			getFlatfilesDir()	 	Directory of SNP-Seek data files in the server (using server file system) getHostname()			Web server hostname or IP address getTempDir()			Directory to write temp files accessible to the internet, but using the server file system (ex. /path/to/tomcat/webapps/temp) getJbrowseDir() 		JBrowse folder name as deployed in web server (ex. jbrowse)

 		These configurations are currently hard-coded, but will be made configurable through XML later.

 	- Compile the application and export into a war file. (ex. iric-portal.war)

-	- Download and install the HDF5 library from [https://www.hdfgroup.org/HDF5/release/obtain5.html](https://www.hdfgroup.org/HDF5/release/obtain5.html "HDF5 library") (also available [here](https://s3.amazonaws.com/snp-seek/hdf5lib.zip)) in the web server.
+	- Download and install the HDF5 library from [https://www.hdfgroup.org/HDF5/release/obtain5.html](https://www.hdfgroup.org/HDF5/release/obtain5.html "HDF5 library") into the web server (also available in ).
 Add the HDF5 library installation directory to Tomcat.
 In /path/to/tomcat/bin/setenv.sh add the line

 			export JAVA_OPTS="-Djava.library.path=/path/to/hdf5/lib"

-		Within Eclipse, set it in Run>Run configuration>Server>Tomcat, select Arguments tab, VM arguments textbox

 	- Deploy the generated war in Tomcat
 	- Set a cron job to regularly empty the directory defined in getTempDir()